ironeternal/ironeternal.github.io/warband.md

 - 1 in 4 chance of having a monster inside them
 - 1 in 6 chance of having treasure inside of them
 - 1 in 8 chance of having a magical item inside of them
+- 1d4 adjacent rooms (if possible).
+New rooms are added with the long edge perpendicular to the current room.
+Rooms may not overlap.

 The contents of a room are not revealed until the room is entered or the room is scryed.
 At the beginning of the adventure you have 0 treasure.
 New treasure is aquired by by clearing the room of all monsters.
 There is only ever 1 dragon.
 Killing the dragon wins the game.